Damodaram Sanjivayya National Law University: Academics

 DSNLU is one of the National Law Universities of India in the National Law University system of legal education in India.
 It has a similar academic structure as other National Law Universities within the system.
-It regularly organises seminars and conferences, and recently organised an event on Taxation, titled, "National Conference on Contemporary Aspects of Direct Tax" held on 16 March 2019.
+It regularly organises seminars and conferences, with distinguished guests and experts both for academic audiences and policy-setting audiences.

 DSNLU conducts teaching in law and allied disciplines, with emphasis on practical training of the students in technical skills of the profession through Moot Courts, Seminars, Project Reports, Expert Lectures, work and internships in law chambers, Court visits and conducting Legal aid and Legal literacy camps in parts of the country, with one being "Abhyeti" conducted in Bhopal.

 Admissions

 Admissions to DSNLU are made through the Common Law Admission Test (CLAT), which serves as the qualifying examination for the university.
 Out of a total of 120 seats, 60 are reserved for students from the state of Andhra Pradesh, 48 for all India General category and 12 for NRI and foreign national candidates.